 ended the long weekend with some early morning dental work. do you get fidgety at the dentist? i do...so i took my ipod, which helped a lot :)

 i hope you had a good weekend - especially if it was long <3

 These books were difficult to put down and kept me up pretty late.
 Warning: They are a bit romantic, but hey, some of us don't mind that. ;)

 While in Miami, I finished Crossed and was itching for something to read.
 Somehow I stumbled upon Maze Runner by James Dashner.
 This book is definitely more male oriented and took a few pages to keep my attention.
 I was baffled the entire time - there are no clues for the reader as to why these kids might not remember anything from their past or how/why they ended up in the Glade...

 I am slightly interested in seeing the movie that I just discovered while searching for this image...

-If you aren't into the little romances mixed into a lot of dystopian novels, you will probably like Maze Runner :)
+If you aren't into the little romances mixed into a lot of dystopian novels, you will probably like Maze Runner :) Lots of action!